Citrix launches APAC cloud management plane in Sydney | ZDNet

-Citrix has announced the launch of a new Citrix Cloud management plane that will service the Asia-Pacific South, hosted on Microsoft Azure Central in Sydney, Australia.
+Citrix has announced the launch of a new Citrix Cloud management plane that will service the Asia-Pacific South, hosted on Microsoft Azure in Sydney, Australia.

 Speaking with ZDNet about the new location, which is the third globally to sites already set up in the US and Europe, Citrix Australia and New Zealand director of Cloud Services and New Business David Nicol said the company's local customers are among some of the most innovative in the world when it comes to cloud adoption.